-The consolidated financial statements of Infrabel and its subsidiaries, hereinafter referred to as Infrabel Group or Group, as per 31 December 2020, were approved by the Board of Directors on 20 April 2021.
+The consolidated financial statements of Infrabel and its subsidiaries, hereinafter referred to as Infrabel Group or Group, as per 31 December 2021, were determined by the Board of Directors on 19 April 2022.
 Infrabel SA is a limited company under public law which registered office is located at 1060 Brussels, Place Marcel Broodthaers 2.
 Infrabel is registered under the company number 0869.763.267.
 The last amendments to its statutes were deposited in the Belgian Official Journal, dated 27 February 2018.